Republic Motor Truck Company: History

 The company got some early publicity from two firsthand accounts of cross-country trips using Republic trucks.
 One trip was taken by two men, Lester Poyer and H. L. Dewey, and their adventures were later published as a book, 4080 Mile Haul By Republic Dispatch Truck.
 This trip was later confused with one taken by the author Edgar Rice Burroughs (creator of Tarzan) and his family, whose adventures were chronicled in the pamphlet "An Auto-Biography" that was distributed by the company.

 The company was already doing well by 1916, but the entry of the United States into World War I gave the company a further boost when it won one of the government's contracts to build several thousand of the so-called Liberty trucks.
 In 1917, Republic purchased a major supplier, Torbensen Axle Company.

 By 1918, Republic was advertising in such national publications as the Saturday Evening Post, declaring that one goes to "Damascus for swords, Teheran [sic] for rugs, Lynn for shoes, Rochester for cameras, Dayton for cash registers, Alma for trucks."
 Over 3,000 dealers served the United States, with additional dealers in at least 56 foreign countries and colonies.

+Form July 1, 1913, to December 31, 1918, more than 40000 Republic Trucks were produced and sold.
 At the end of the war, Republic, which now had an annual capacity of 30,000 trucks a year, decided to expand and financed this expansion by issuing $3 million in gold notes.
 However, a postwar depression combined with the return of thousands of Liberty trucks to the United States led to a major reduction in demand for new trucks.
 Republic's output dropped to 1,453 in 1921.

 Selling Torbensen Axle in 1922 (later Eaton Axle and Spring, now Eaton Corporation) was insufficient to meet cash demands, and Republic was forced into receivership.
 After reorganization, the company attempted unsuccessfully to regain its former status as a preferred manufacturer, buying the Linn Manufacturing Company, makers of the heavy-duty Linn tractor, in 1927.

 After the sudden death of its president, Oliver Hayes, in 1928, the company merged with the American LaFrance Company to become LaFrance-Republic.
 LaFrance-Republic in turn was purchased by the Sterling Motor Truck Company in 1932, which was purchased by the White Motor Company in 1951.
 A parts depot for Republic existed in Alma until 1957.